MazaCoin/MazaCoin/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Zetacoin client sofware, see www.MazaCoin.org
+For more information, as well as an immediately useable, binary version of the MazaCoin client sofware, see www.MazaCoin.org

 Note
 -------